Your browser version is outdated. We recommend that you update your browser to the latest version.

 Due to the target, the MTL will often be asking you about your patient – as before, please note that referral should be part of your plan not the end-point; do not wait for investigations that will not change your patient’s management (e.g. bloods in a patient with appendicitis).
 If there is any resistance to this from the specialties, please let a senior know.
 There have been instances where the specialties do not appreciate the pressure in the ED (from both targets and the elasticity in accommodating patients), equally we are not aware of the pressures elsewhere in the trust.

 Various conditions have targets (CQINS) attached to them – these are mainly time-critical interventions such as thrombolysis for CVA and neutropenic sepsis.
-Again, clinical need may require precedent over these cases.
+Again, clinical need may precedent other cases over these.

 Sepsis